-- 7. The Shueys objected to Respondent's Exhibits 4-6-sales disclosure forms and property record cards for five properties identified in Petitioners' Exhibit 6 that John Shuey referred to as "pseudo comps"-on grounds that the Assessor failed to timely provide copies of those exhibits to the Shueys.
-The Assessor emailed the contested exhibits early in the morning on the day of the hearing, and the Shueys claimed that they had no time to review them.
+- 7. The Shueys objected to Respondent's Exhibits 4-9-sales disclosure forms and property record cards for five properties identified in Petitioners' Exhibit 7 that John Shuey referred to as "pseudo comps"-on grounds that the Assessor failed to timely provide copies of those exhibits to the Shueys.
+The Assessor emailed the contested exhibits early in the morning on the day before the hearing, and the Shueys claimed that they had no time to review them.
 The Assessor argued that she was offering the exhibits to rebut the Shueys' evidence.
-Counsel for the Assessor represented that she obtained the documents the afternoon before the hearing, and that she sent them to the Shueys as soon as she had finished compiling them.
+Counsel for the Assessor represented that she obtained the documents in the afternoon two days before the hearing, and that she sent them to the Shueys as soon as she had finished compiling them.
 The ALJ took the objection under advisement. - 8.
 We overrule the objection.
 To promote settlement and avoid unfair surprise, our procedural rules require parties to exchange witness and exhibit lists at least 15 business days before a hearing and copies of exhibits at least five business days before the hearing.

-2 The ALJ agreed to let the parties incorporate things from the record of the 722 Elm St. hearing (Pet.
-No. 73-002-20-1-5-00604-21).
-The parties were not clear about exactly what they intended to incorporate from that hearing.
-But they extensively referenced testimony and arguments from the hearing.
-We therefore incorporate the entire audio recording (and any official transcript from that recording) of the 722 Elm St. hearing.

 52 IAC 4-8-1(a)-(b).
-The touchstone for enforcing those deadlines is whether the witness or exhibit at issue was known and anticipated.
+The touchstone for enforcing those deadlines is whether the witness

+&lt;sup>1 The ALJ agreed to let the parties incorporate things from the records of the 722 Elm St. (Pet.
+No. 73-002-20-1-5-00604-21) and 239 E. Franklin St. (Pet.
+No. 73-002-20-1-5-00601-21) appeals.
+The parties were not clear about exactly what they intended to incorporate from those hearings.
+But they extensively referenced testimony and arguments from those hearings.
+We therefore incorporate the entire audio recordings (and any official transcript from those recordings) of the 722 Elm St. and 239 E. Franklin St. hearings.

+or exhibit at issue was known and anticipated.
 See Evansville Courier, 78 N.E.3d 745, 752 (Ind.
 Tax Ct.
 2017) (explaining that the failure to disclose a known and anticipated exhibit within the deadlines laid out by our procedural rules constituted "precisely the type of 'gotcha' litigation that Indiana courts abhor.").
 That is true even where the evidence is offered for rebuttal purposes.
 See McCullough v.
 Archbold Ladder Co., 605 N.E.2d 175, 179 (Ind.
-1993) ("[T]he nondisclosure of a rebuttal witness is excused only when that witness was unknown and unanticipated").
+1993) ("[T]he nondisclosure of a rebuttal witness is excused only when that witness was unknown and unanticipated . . . .").

 9. The Assessor offered the contested exhibits to address properties that John Shuey described as "pseudo comps."
-There is no evidence that the Assessor knew the Shueys intended to offer information about those properties before they provided her a copy of Petitioner's Exhibit 6.
+There is no evidence that the Assessor knew the Shueys intended to offer information about those properties before they gave her a copy of Petitioners Exhibit 7.
 Thus, the Assessor did not know of, or anticipate the need to use, the information contained in the contested exhibits before the exchange deadline, and counsel for the Assessor acted diligently in identifying, compiling, and exchanging those exhibits.
-We therefore admit Respondent's Exhibits 4-6.
+We therefore admit Respondent's Exhibits 4-9.
 As explained below, however, the Shueys' "pseudo comps" lack probative weight for reasons other than the issues raised by the contested exhibits, and excluding those exhibits would not change our determination of the Shueys' appeal.